 The Company's monthly operating expenditures, excluding expenditures on resource property work programs, average \$220,000 during periods of moderate project activity.
-The Company's contemplated resource property expenditures for Fiscal 2022, assuming the requisite financing is in place, are budgeted at approximately \$6,500,000 (excluding capitalized salaries and benefits), of which approximately \$276,000 has been incurred to February 28, 2022.
+The Company's contemplated resource property expenditures for Fiscal 2022, assuming the requisite financing is in place, are budgeted at approximately \$6,500,000 (excluding capitalized salaries and benefits), of which approximately \$380,000 has been incurred to May 31, 2022.

 The Company will need to raise additional capital to fund significant new work programs on the Separation Rapids Lithium and Lilypad Cesium-Tantalum Projects.
-Initiatives to raise additional capital are ongoing and include flow-through equity financing for planned exploration work programs.
+Initiatives to raise additional capital are ongoing and include financing from investing partner, Essar Group, for developing Separation Rapids, as well as flow-through equity financing for planned exploration work programs.
 There continues to be increasing investor interest in critical minerals for clean technology creating many new opportunities to access capital including from the growing ESG investment community.
 Having the new ESG risk rating will improve access to ESG oriented risk capital including Green Bonds.
 Discussions with potential joint venture partners to provide project financing are also ongoing and the Company is continuing to prioritize financing opportunities that will minimize the potential for excessive shareholder dilution.
 The Company's expenditures on discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.

 The Company does not have any externally imposed capital requirements other than those certain Default Events contained in the note payable terms.
-The Company continues to work on attracting more substantial project financing through the participation of one or more strategic partners, a long term construction debt financing facility, and/or through the equity markets.
+The Company continues to work on attracting more substantial project financing through the participation of one or more strategic partners (such as Essar), a long term construction debt financing facility, and/or through the equity markets.
 If the Company is not able to secure financing on satisfactory terms, expenditures on the development of its projects will need to be delayed.

 All of the Company's resource properties are owned, leased or licenced with minimal holding costs.
 The most significant holding costs being annual lease rental fees on Nechalacho of \$24,841 (which will now be shared 50/50 with Cheetah) and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
-As at February 28, 2022, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$1,051,954 by December 31, 2022.
+As at May 31, 2022, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$965,014 by December 31, 2022.
 The Company also has additional payment requirements pursuant to the 2333382 LOI as outlined earlier under "Other Projects".